Welcome to the Labor Market Information Division

 The Labor Market Information (LMI) Division collects, analyzes and prepares a wide array of labor market data including: employment, industry and occupational statistics, wages, projections, trends and other workforce characteristics.
-This information is reported for the State of Iowa as a whole as well as for other geographic areas within the State.

 Latest News Releases and Announcements

 Manufacturing Posts Job Gain for Third Straight Month; Iowa’s Unemployment Rate Remains at 3.2 Percent in July